 Furthermore, numerous springs at the southern opening of the canyon empty into deep pools in a series of waterfalls.
 The water emerges from the rock layers with salt-tolerant plants like Poplar trees and Saltbush growing nearby.

-Now you know why hiking in Ein Avdat is my favorite place in Israel for hikes in the wilderness!
-When you enter Ein Avdat National Park you just feel the magic right away.
-I mean don’t get me wrong it is not a huge National Park and the hike is quite short.
+Now you know why hiking in Ein Avdat is my favorite place in Israel for hikes in the wilderness?!
+Because when you enter Ein Avdat National Park, you immediately feel the magic.
+Don’t get me wrong, it is not a huge National Park, and the hike is relatively short.
 But still, I find it so enjoyable.
 I recommend starting early for two main reasons.
-First to beat to crowds!
+First to beat crowds!

 Hiking Ein Avdat: Why It’s Worth Coming Early

-This especially true if it’s high season and trust me the trail is narrow and it not fun to get stuck behind someone really slow.
-Second the heat, now although in the winter it is totally fine to hike there still it is getting hot even in the winter.
-And well in the summer I guess no need to explain what does it mean if you’ll get there in high noon when the sun is exactly over your head.
+This is especially true if it’s high season, and trusts me, the trail is narrow, and it is not fun to get stuck behind someone slow.
+Second, the heat.
+Although it is excellent to hike there in the winter, it is still getting hot even in the winter.
+And well, in the summer, I guess there is no need to explain what it means if you’ll get there in high noon when the sun is over your head.

-Now if you’re already in the area consider going to grab something to eat in Hotel Beresheet restaurant!
-It’s about 30 minutes drive from there and I think it’s worth it, and certainly earned it.
-They have two options there. the kosher dairy restaurant with an amazing view over the Ramon Crater National Park.
-And there is another one that is serving meat, so no dairy just next to the hotel pool.
-Both for sure worth checking out!
+If you’re already in the area, consider grabbing something in Hotel Beresheet restaurant!
+It’s about 30 minutes drive from there, and I think it’s worth it, and I certainly earned it.
+They have two options there. the kosher dairy restaurant with a fantastic view over the Ramon Crater National Park.
+And another one serves meat, so no dairy, just next to the hotel pool.
+Both are for sure worth checking out!